 The hidden cost of remote working

-Remote working has left employees highly reliant on email, particularly for sharing sensitive data.
-Since the beginning of the pandemic, 85% of employees reported sending more emails, increasing the surface area for risk when it comes to an outbound email data breach.
+Remote working has left employees highly reliant on digital communication, turning to a host of tools from video conferencing software to chat applications to carry out their duties remotely.
+Employees have also become even more reliant on email, particularly for sharing sensitive data.
+Since the beginning of the pandemic, 85% of employees reported sending more emails and 80% say they use email to communicate confidential information, increasing the surface area for risk when it comes to an outbound email data breach.

 To mitigate this risk, 79% of IT leaders state that they have deployed static email DLP solutions.
-However, their effectiveness was found to be limited, with 42% of IT leader respondents saying that half of all incidents won’t be detected by the DLP tools they have in place.
+However, that same amount reported experiencing difficulties resulting from their use.
+Furthermore, their effectiveness was found to be limited, with 42% of IT leader respondents saying that half of all incidents won’t be detected by the DLP tools they have in place.

-Egress CEO Tony Pepper comments, “It’s clear to see that legacy DLP tools are no longer fit for purpose; they’re difficult to use and because they can’t take people’s behavior into consideration, they’re limited in their ability to mitigate the rising tide of email data breaches in this new world of remote working.
-Employees continue to work in challenging environments, and the lines between work and home life have been blurred.
+Egress CEO Tony Pepper comments, “It’s clear to see that legacy DLP tools are no longer fit for purpose; they’re difficult to use and because they can’t take people’s behaviour into consideration, they’re limited in their ability to mitigate the rising tide of email data breaches in this new world of remote working.
+Many employees continue to work in challenging environments, and the lines between work and home life have been well and truly blurred.
 All of this contributes to the likelihood that a costly mistake might be made.
-Organizations must be aware of the new environment of risk and utilize advances in machine learning to give employees a safety net that can detect when they’re about to cause a data breach and prevent these incidents before they happen.”
+Organisations must be aware of the new environment of risk that has been created by the working conditions brought about by the pandemic, and utilise advances in machine learning to give employees a safety net that can detect when they’re about to cause a data breach and prevent these incidents before they happen.”

-Egress’ 2021 DLP Report was conducted by independent organization Arlington Research among 500 IT leaders and 3000 remote-working employees in the financial services, legal and healthcare sectors within the UK and the US.
+Egress’ 2021 Data Loss Prevention Report was conducted by independent organization Arlington Research among 500 IT leaders and 3000 remote-working employees in the financial services, legal and healthcare sectors within the UK and the US.